DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 software may also enable positive outreach for companies across industry and into society.

+**Open source developers** can get involved in research software, even if they are not employed by a research institution.
+This can help them get in contact with other developers in the field, and may potentially lead to collaborations or job opportunities in research based on this extended experience.

 How to Decide Which Software to Sustain?
 ========================================